-While a student at HUC-JIR, Cantor Lapin served as Cantorial Intern at B'nei Jeshurun-Barnert Temple in Franklin Lakes, New Jersey, where he had the opportunity to lead weekly, holiday, and lifecycle services, teach b'nei mitzvah students, work with junior and adult choirs, and offer continuing education lessons to children and adults.
-He has also worked as the Student Cantor at Congregation Beit Simchat Torah in New York City where he helped craft monthly Kabbalat Shabbat services and special performances.
-Recently, he completed a unit of Clinical Pastoral Education at The Good Samaritan Hospital in Cincinnati where he offered chaplaincy support in the mental health and the surgery intensive care units.
-He has served on the religious school faculty at Temple Shaaray Tefila and Rodeph Sholom in New York City.
-Additionally, he has spent two summers as the Director of the Nature Program (Teva) at URJ Eisner Camp.
+Cantor Lapin is an active member of the American Conference of Cantors (ACC).
+He was a featured presenter (21st Century Rituals) at the 2018 ACC National Convention; he has also participated in leading workshops at the annual North American Jewish Choral Festival (NAJCF).
+While a student, Cantor Lapin served as the cantorial intern at B’nai Jeshurun – Barnert Temple in Franklin Lakes, NJ.
+He has also served as the student cantor at Congregation Beit Simchat Torah (CBST) in New York City during his cantorial studies.
+He completed a unit of Clinical Pastoral Education (CPE) at The Good Samaritan Hospital in Cincinnati, OH, where he worked in the mental health and the medi-surgery intensive care units.
+He has been a member of the religious school faculty at Temple Sha’aray Tefila and Rodeph Sholom in New York City.
+Additionally, he has spent several summers as the Director of the Nature Program (Teva) at URJ Camp Eisner in Great Barrington, MA.
+He continues to return to Camp Eisner annually as a faculty member.

-Cantor Lapin is the recipient of the Rabbi Jack Stern & Lawrence Hoffman Prize in Liturgy (2014), the Be Wise Fellowship (2013-2016), the Rabbi Sarah Messinger Prize (2014), the Yiddish Song Prize (2014), the Lutwak Memorial Cantorial Prize (2013) and the Levenstein Prize in Human Relations (2015).
-His 2016 cantorial thesis, entitled “It Takes Two: The Jews and the Argentinian Tango,” chronicles the development of the tango through the Jewish artists that were at the forefront of its creation.
+At HUC-JIR, Cantor Lapin was the recipient of the Rabbi Jack Stern & Lawrence Hoffman Prize in Liturgy (2014), the Be Wise Fellowship (2013-2016), the Rabbi Sarah Messinger Prize (2014), the Yiddish Song Prize (2014), the Lutwak Memorial Cantorial Prize (2013) and the Levenstein Prize in Human Relations (2015).
+Cantor Lapin regularly appears in concerts of both sacred and secular music throughout North America.